bitsmartinc/the-pushka-docs/docs/source/index.rst

 .. clarification::

-   This documentation is intended for mobile app developers who want to integrate Pushka POS into their apps. (using the POS terminal provided by Pushka).
+   This documentation is intended for mobile app developers who want to integrate Brodpay POS into their apps. (using the POS terminal provided by Brodpay).
    You will have to know how to develop an Android app or a Flutter app to use this documentation.